bmtwl/SoftDataDiode/README.md

 ### My logs have lots of `I/O operation on closed file` events in them
 This is due to the way the Python http server flushes out connections and there is no simple workaround.
 I may do some custom exception handling in the future to clean these up, but for now they can be safely ignored.

+### Very large files don't come through consistently
+If you are trying to transfer very large files, a single packet being lost or corrupted during transmission will cause the receiver to throw the whole thing away.
+You can increase the number of attempts to have a better chance of success, or increase the MTU and `--max-packet-size` to help make things better, but the short answer is that this is an inherently unreliable method of transfer, and large files are a worst case.